Roanoke Colony: 1701–1709: John Lawson

 Sea traffic through Roanoke Island fell into decline in the 17th century, owing to the dangerous waters of the Outer Banks.
-In 1672, the inlet between Hatorask and Croatoan Islands closed, and the resulting landmass became known as Hatteras Island.
+In 1672, the inlet between Hatorask and Croatoan islands closed, and the resulting landmass became known as Hatteras Island.

 During John Lawson's 1701–1709 exploration of northern Carolina, he visited Hatteras Island and encountered the Hatteras people.
 Although there is evidence of European activity in the Outer Banks throughout the 17th century, Lawson was the first historian to investigate the region since White left in 1590.
 Lawson was impressed with the influence of English culture on the Hatteras.
 They reported that several of their ancestors had been white, and some of them had gray eyes, supporting this claim.
 Lawson theorized that members of the 1587 colony had assimilated into this community after they lost hope of regaining contact with England.
 While visiting Roanoke Island itself, Lawson reported finding the remains of a fort, as well as English coins, firearms, and a powder horn.

-Modern research
+Scientific research

 Research into the disappearance of the 1587 colonists largely ended with Lawson's 1701 investigation.
 Renewed interest in the Lost Colony during the 19th century eventually led to a wide range of scholarly analyses.

 1800s–1950: Site preservation

 The ruins that Lawson encountered in 1701 eventually became a tourist attraction.
 U.S. President James Monroe visited the site on April 7, 1819.
 During the 1860s, visitors described the deteriorated "fort" as little more than an earthwork in the shape of a small bastion, and reported holes dug nearby in search of valuable relics.
 Production of the 1921 silent film The Lost Colony and road development further damaged the site.
 In the 1930s, J. C. Harrington advocated for the restoration and preservation of the earthwork.
-The National Park Service began administration of the area in 1941, designating it the Fort Raleigh National Historic Site.
+The National Park Service began administration of the area in 1941, designating it Fort Raleigh National Historic Site.
 In 1950, the earthwork was reconstructed in an effort to restore its original size and shape.